 The Worldwide Occurrence of Heart Diseases

-CVD (cardiovascular diseases) also known as heart diseases are taking more lives than other diseases as chronic lower respiratory disease and cancer.
+CVD (cardiovascular diseases) also known as heart diseases are taking more lives than other diseases such as chronic lower respiratory disease and cancer.
 CVD is the underlying cause of several deaths.
 For instance, in 2016, CVD was the cause of every one in three deaths.
 For example, in the US it was the leading cause of death.

 In fact, between the years 2013 to 2016, about 121.5 million adults were suffering from cardiovascular diseases.

-CVD accounts for more than 17.6 percent deaths each year, which can increase to more than about 23.6 million by the year 2030.
+CVD accounts for more than 17.6 percent of deaths each year, which can increase to more than about 23.6 million by the year 2030.

 Cardiovascular diseases are the leading cause of death globally.

 According to a study, the total medical cost for cardiovascular disease can increase to $749 billion by the year 2035.

 In fact, coronary heart disease (CHD) is the most common cardiovascular disease death in the US.
 To explain every 40 seconds in the US, an American suffers a heart attack.
 According to studies, the medical cost for CHD will increase to 100 percent by the year 2035.

 Out of about 17 million premature deaths due to non-communicable disease in the year 2015:

 - More than 75% of the deaths occurred in lower to middle-income countries.

 - 85% of the deaths occurred due to strokes and heart attacks.